Moonsorrow is a Folk Metal

 - 1996 - Thorns of Ice (demo; half of it is Lost Forever due to accidental erasure during mastering, but the other half was finally released on the Heritage box after being a Missing Episode for over a decade)

 - 1997 - Metsä (Forest; demo)

-- 1997 - Promo (demo; hitherto unreleased due to a production failure causing terrible distortion of the sound, but apparently Blood Music's engineers were able to fix it, and it will be released on the Heritage box)
+- 1997 - Promo (demo; hitherto unreleased due to a production failure causing terrible distortion of the sound, but apparently Blood Music's engineers were able to fix it, and it was released on the Heritage box)